 Referral selling is when a person is persuaded (and often induced) to buy goods or services with the promise that they will receive a benefit, rebate or commission.
 Often referral selling can involve helping a business to offer or sell their goods or services to someone else.

-The problem with referral selling is that it often means a person pays an inflated price, or one they cannot afford.
-They do this because they believe they can recruit other customers and take advantage of the benefit, rebate or commission to reduce the overall cost of the product to them.
+The problem with referral selling is that it often means a person pays an inflated price, or one they cannot afford, for something.
+They do this because they believe they can recruit other customers and take advantage of the benefit, rebate or commission to reduce the overall cost of the product or service to them.

 While some of these referral arrangements do offer legitimate rewards for referring customers, if they’re not structured correctly they can be illegal.
 There are stiff penalties for operating an illegal referral selling program.
 The penalties can be up to $1.1 million for a company, or $220,000 for an individual.2